Presenter: Alan S. Tuck

 Types of bolted connections: snug-tight, pretensioned, slip-critical

-SFRM thickness tests - density tests - frequency required by CODE
+Thickness tests on SFRM – density tests - frequency

 7.0 Continuing Ed.
 Hours